 They are a key component of how the admissions committee gets a full picture of you as an applicant.
 Also, it’s how the adcomm evaluates whether you’ll fit into the Wharton community.

 Our interview advice for Wharton offers these three tips that will show off your assets and skills to their best advantage.

 1. Prepare for the team-based discussion.

 Wharton was among the first business schools in the US to implement a team-based discussion component as part of the interview process.
 In it, five to six applicants discuss a topic while admissions committee members observe.

-Note that due to the ongoing COVID-19 pandemic, Wharton will conduct virtual TBD’s for Round 1 candidates.
-Applicants will meet their team on a remote conferencing tool instead of in a physical space.
+Until further notice, Wharton will conduct virtual TBD’s for 2021-2022 applicants.
+Candidates will meet their team on a remote conferencing tool instead of in a physical space.
 All of the candidates (5-6 per group) will participate virtually from various locations.

 This aspect of the application process attempts to get a holistic sense of you, outside of a well-written essay or even a well-rehearsed interview.
 Wharton looks for team players and people who can be analytical while working well with others.

 Keep in mind that observers want to see candidates contributing without dominating the discussion.
 The idea is to see how you might engage in a productive conversation with a group of future classmates.